MokoSan/Bayesian-Optimization-in-FSharp/AdventSubmission.md

 ``PerfView.exe stop /GCCollectOnly /NoGUI /AcceptEULA collect trace"

-``/GCCollectOnly`` is a special keyword that captures a minimal form the trace with GC specific messages that are sufficient to highlight the GC centric performance of a particular workload.
+- ``/GCCollectOnly`` is a special keyword that captures a minimal form the trace with GC specific messages that are sufficient to highlight the GC centric performance of a particular workload.
+- ``collect`` is the command to collect a trace
+- ``trace`` is the name of the trace file being saved.
+This will by default result in a ``.etl.zip`` file.
+- The other ``/NoGUI`` and ``/AcceptEULA`` parameters are to not start the PerfView GUI and to prevent the EULA dialog box from popping up and impeding our ability to capture a trace, respectively.

 ##### How To **Programmatically** Analyze A Trace

 A trace can be programmatically analyzed using the [Trace Event Library](https://www.nuget.org/packages/Microsoft.Diagnostics.Tracing.TraceEvent) and the most comprehensive documentation that goes over details of this can be found [here](https://github.com/microsoft/perfview/blob/main/documentation/TraceEvent/TraceEventProgrammersGuide.md).

+The example in [Experiment 3](#experiment-3-minimizing-the-garbage-collection-gc-pause-time--by-varying-the-number-of-heaps) made use of the TraceLog API that converts an ETL file to the more bolstered ETLX file from which we can access the process specific GC metrics.

 ### Implementation Of Bayesian Optimization In FSharp